 - Dip each piece of chicken into the almond flour mixture, make sure to evenly coat

-- Place 3-4 tenders into the basket/onto the cookie sheet and air fry/bake for 8 minutes, flipping halfway through!
+- Place 3-4 tenders into the basket/onto a cookie sheet and fry for 8 minutes, flipping halfway through!
 Keep an eye on them, all air fryers are different!